flofriday/hellfire/README.md

 ## Status

-I am not currently using this software at the moment.
-However, it is already useable (even though it is very rough around the edges).
+I am using already using this generator to build my personal website [flofriday.dev](https://flofriday.dev).
+However, it is very rough to use.

 Here are some features I want to implement in the future: